6 Life-Saving Ways to Prevent SIDS Every Parent Should Know

 In an effort to educate caregivers about ways to reduce the risk of SIDS and other sleep-related causes of infant death, the CDC collaborated with the Eunice Kennedy Shriver National Institute of Child Health and Human Development, the American Academy of Pediatrics, and other partners to develop the Safe to Sleep campaign (formerly known as the Back to Sleep campaign).
 Since the campaign’s launch in 1994, SIDS rates in the United States have decreased by almost 50%, both overall and within various racial/ethnic groups.
 However, SIDS remains the leading cause of death for U.S. infants one month to one year of age.

 Is SIDS preventable?
 Even with decades of research, SIDS continues to be a heart-breaking challenge for doctors and caregivers around the world.
 Fortunately, there are actions you can take to help reduce your infant’s risk.
-Let’s take a look at how to prevent SIDS and the facts every parent should know.
+Let’s take a look at how to reduce SIDS and the facts every parent should know.

-Ways to Prevent SIDS
+Ways to Reduce SIDS

 Sadly, not all cases of SIDS are preventable, but there are ways you can help your baby sleep more safely and reduce the risk.